 How to participate in Crossmark

-Members participate in Crossmark by registering and assigning a DOI to a Crossmark policy statement.
-They then add a snippet of code to their landing pages and PDFs.
-This generates the Crossmark button and popup.
+First, devise an update policy and link it to all of your metadata records.
 The policy statement is a page on their website, which explains their participation in the service, their commitment to maintaining versions of any record that displays the Crossmark icon, and their policies on corrections, retractions, withdrawals, and other updates.

 To see which Crossref members are registering Crossmark information, visit Participation Reports.
 These reports give a clear picture for anyone to see the metadata Crossref has including Crossmark data.